adonaldson/sinko/README.md

-# Sinko -- Syncing javascript to stuff
+# Sinko: Syncing javascript to stuff

-Concept: Create an object in JS, apply 'sinko' to it.
-Tell sinko how to populate the object's properties (it could be from markup, from a function, etc) then work as normal with the object.
-Once you've made changes to the object, everything that needs to be updated is updated (again, markup could be changed to reflect the objects new state, or a function could be called).
+Build your object in JS.
+Sync it in from $source, Sync it out to $destination.

-<a href="https://github.com/dies-el/sinko/tree/master/test">The tests</a> are probably the best documentation at the moment.
+<a href="https://github.com/dies-el/sinko/tree/master/test">The tests</a> are probably the most thorough documentation at the moment.
+See below for usage.

 ## Requirement:
 * jQuery or Sizzle